 What Are Nonresident Aliens?

-People from foreign countries or foreign nationals who reside in the US and earn within the country have to pay taxes on the income.
-To determine the tax rate easily, the IRS has separated the foreign nationals into resident and nonresident aliens.
+People from foreign countries or nationals who reside in the US and earn within the country must pay taxes on their income.
+The IRS has separated foreign nationals into resident and nonresident aliens to determine the tax rate easily.